 - Base camps are camps that are undertaken at accredited residential camp sites or camping under shelters such as tents.
 Camping as an adventure activity has its own specific guidelines.

-- Study camps are camps that often involve VCE students.
+- Study camps are camps that often involve senior secondary students.
 There is a focus on study skills, team building, communication, time management and wellbeing.

 Adventure activities are activities that involve greater than normal risk – there are additional mandatory guidelines associated with these activities.